Theresienkirche

 Nearby Attractions

-1. Aachen Cathedral: A UNESCO World Heritage site renowned for its stunning architecture and historical significance as Charlemagne’s palatial chapel.
+1. Aachen Cathedral: A UNESCO World Heritage Site, this stunning cathedral is known for its impressive architecture and historical significance, being the burial site of Charlemagne.

-2. Elisenbrunnen: A historic fountain celebrated for its thermal springs; a great spot to relax and learn about Aachen’s spa culture.
+2. Elisenbrunnen: Famous for its thermal springs, this landmark features a beautiful pavilion and is a great spot to learn about Aachen’s spa culture.

 Insider Tips